PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 month_ids <- read.csv("month_ids/month_ids.csv", header = TRUE)
 ```

-(Note the above will also have downloaded the `pgm` items for the months
+Note the above will also have downloaded the `pgm` items for the months
 and the countries, so this is available for later processing.
 Adding the
-`pgm` training data would need to be added to the above if desired.)
+`pgm` training data would need to be added to the above if desired.
+But
+the basic idea is mapped out here.

 ## Basic data manipulation for country-months

-Here we see how to align the dates and country codes so that the
+This section merges or aligns the dates and country codes so that the
 identifiers can always be put back into the data for case
 identifications.
 This is a set of `merge` commands using base R.